Ouch! What to do when you sustain an injury

 Remember RICE (Relative rest, Ice, Compression and Elevation), using these can help to relieve the pain and start the healing process.

 Relative rest: The first thing to do if you feel pain is to reduce the offending activity – pain is usually your body’s way of telling you that there is something wrong that needs your attention.
 It can be normal to feel a little sore after exercises for a day or two, but if it is more than this, pushing through the pain is rarely beneficial.

 However, movement stimulates the healing process so stay as mobile as you comfortably can.
 Try to keep the joint moving through a comfortable range of motion, without forcing it to the point of pain.
 This will help to encourage blood flow and keep your joint flexible whilst it heals.
 This is particularly relevant for back pain as gentle exercise, such as walking, can help.
 You should slowly build your activity levels up as soon as your symptoms begin to resolve and as soon as you are able.

 Ice: Cooling the area using an ice pack can help to reduce swelling and pain.
-Wrap a thin tea towel around the area so as to avoid direct skin contact and then apply the pack to the injured area for 10 – 15 minutes (read more about the best skincare experts).
+Wrap a thin tea towel around the area so as to avoid direct skin contact and then apply the pack to the injured area for 10 – 15 minutes.
 You should repeat this several times per day for the first 72 hours.
 This will help to control inflammation, making it easier for your body to get blood and nutrients to the area and resolve the injured tissues.

 Compression: Gently applying a compression dressing may help to temporarily support the injured joint and reduce swelling, though remove this immediately if there are signs that this is reducing the circulation to the area (numbness, pins and needles, the skin turning white or blue etc).